-If students failed a course and did not graduate from EDA as a result, only under exceptional circumstances can students repeat the course in the following academic year.
-The student would have to appeal to the AAC, providing written documentation as to why he/she failed the course and why they want to repeat it.
-The AAC has to unanimously agree to allow the student to repeat a course and the decision has to be endorsed by the EDA Director General.
-Only then will the student be granted permission to repeat the course.
+4.13 Repeating a Failed Course or the Failed Comprehensive Exam in the MA Programme from the MA programme as a result cannot repeat the course in the following academic years.
+Students who fail the Comprehensive Exam at the end of the academic year may appeal to the Academic Affairs Committee (AAC) and seek to re-take the exam in the following semester.
+The AAC has to unanimously agree to allow the student to repeat the exam and the decision has to be endorsed by the EDA Director General.
+Only then will the student be granted permission to repeat the exam.